-Through this comprehensive trend trading strategy guide you'll gain a profound understanding of the nitty-gritty of trend trading.
-You'll learn how to spot the birth of a trend and, even more crucially, sense when it's about to flip like a pancake.
+Our comprehensive guide is designed to give you a thorough understanding of trend trading.
+You'll learn how to spot the beginning of a trend and, crucially, how to detect when it's about to change direction.

 Trend trading is a strategy that aims to capture gains by riding the momentum of an asset whether that direction is up or down.
 Think of Forex trend trading as embracing the path of least resistance.